Retro Review: In Praise of The Bangles

 They made the media rounds, from their first of many appearances on Dick Clark’s American Bandstand to MTV.
 After a time, Annette Zilinskas left the group to join another band, to be replaced by the mesmerizing and somewhat enigmatic bassist Michael Steele, briefly a member of the all-girl band The Runaways.
 She became a Bangle shortly before the group signed with Columbia Records.

-They released their first LP, All Over The Place, in May of 1984, and the album proved to be their big breakthrough, led by the singles “Hero Takes A Fall,” (written by Susanna and Vicki) and a cover of “Going Down to Liverpool” (written by Kimberley Rew, guitarist for Katrina and the Waves).
+They released their first LP, All Over the Place, in May of 1984, and the album proved to be their big breakthrough, led by the singles “Hero Takes a Fall,” (written by Susanna and Vicki) and a cover of “Going Down to Liverpool” (written by Kimberley Rew, guitarist for Katrina and the Waves).

-The album was a moderate commercial success, only reaching #80 on the Billboard Top 100 chart, but, with David Kahne producing, it shows off the group’s sound at its best, maintaining their “garage band” sound, somewhat refined but without much in the way of overdubs or additional instruments (the exception being the closing song, “More Than Meets The Eye,” sung by Vicki and Debbi accompanied by a string quartet).
 The songs themselves, written mostly by Vicki and Susanna, boast catchy melodies and intelligent lyrics, dealing mostly with the ups and downs of life and love.
-Throughout the album the girls again display their fondness for four-part harmonies, the spine-tingling apex of which is reached on “Tell Me,” with the group going full-bore as both musicians and singers:
+Throughout the album the girls again display their fondness of four-part harmonies, the spine-tingling apex of which is reached on “Tell Me,” with the group going full-bore as both musicians and singers:

 On Different Light, we also get to hear Michael Steele provide her first lead vocals with the group on two songs.
-She has often been dubbed the “coolest” Bangle by fans (with many of the fanboys independently describing her as “the most beautiful woman I’ve ever seen”); her songs stand apart noticeably from those composed by her bandmates.
+She has often been dubbed the “coolest” Bangle by fans (with many of their fanboys independently describing her as “the most beautiful woman I’ve ever seen”); her songs stand apart noticeably from those composed by her bandmates.
 She digs a bit deeper, shading her lyrics with somewhat darker themes and tones, and sings in a soft, vulnerable voice that only enhances her mystique.
 Her haunting composition “Following” is accompanied by spare but superb strumming on acoustic guitar:

 Michael’s plaintive “Following.”